andersonlab/isogut/README.md

 `nextflow -config sanger.config isogut.nf`

-For reference, the pipeline will perform the following steps:
+## Input Data Table

+To save storage space and computation time (and the current difficulty of running iRODS on farm22) we can provide a list of samples

-### Download Long-Read Sequences
+### Download All Long-Read Sequences

+**TO DO: Use the fetch_irods_lustre pipeline for this purpose that will then read into the input data table**

 The raw long-read sequencing data is on iRODS under project ID 7537.
 To retrieve it we initiate iRODS w iinit and after authentication, extract the data with: imeta qu -z seq -d study_id = 7537 > imeta_output.txt.